SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 while the emergence of That would probably enable them to know their true reason for being.

-star is “the Great Client."
+star is "the Great Client."

 Nothing is known about the final fates of either the Great reator or the Great Client.
 As best as anyone has been able